 Whenever I bring it to a potluck or serve it to friends, it disappears almost before I can even have a taste.
 Moist and bursting with orange flavor, this bread is unbelievably good.

 A shiny orange glaze poured on top of the bread fresh from the oven, takes this loaf to the next level.

 Pin this now to save for laterPin this recipe to your favorite Board

-Once people try this orange bread, they never fail to ask for the recipe!
+Once people try this, they never fail to ask for the recipe!
 It’s sweet enough to serve as a dessert but perfectly acceptable for breakfast, too.

 I like this bread best served cold, right out of the refrigerator.
 A slice of ice cold bread is perfect for a warm summer morning, paired with my hot coffee.

 Hot coffee in the summer, I know.
 I used to make fun of my parents for drinking coffee in the heat but I totally get it now.

 Of course, I’d happily eat my Orange Loaf Cake with a tall glass of iced coffee too.
 The important thing is that there’s coffee and delicious bread.
 Priorities.

 How to Make Orange Bread